Donders-Institute/bidscoin/docs/advanced.rst

 Editing the template
 ^^^^^^^^^^^^^^^^^^^^

 1. **Using the bidseditor**.
 While this is certainly not recommended for most cases, the easiest (quick and dirty) way to create a bidsmap template is to use the bidseditor GUI.
 If you have a run item in your study that you would like to be automatically mapped in other / future studies you can simply append that run to the standard or to a custom template bidsmap by editing it to your needs and click the [Export] button (see below).
-Note that you should first clear the attribute values (e.g. ``EchoTime``) that vary across repeats of the same or similar acquisitions.
+Note that you should first clear the attribute values (e.g. 'EchoTime') that vary across repeats of the same or similar acquisitions.
 With the GUI you can still use advanced features, such as `regular expression patterns <https://docs.python.org/3/library/re.html>`__ for the attribute values.
 You can also open the template bidsmap itself with the bidseditor and edit it directly.
 The main limitation of using the GUI is that the run items are simply appended to a bidsmap template, meaning that they are last in line (for that datatype) when the bidsmapper tries to find a matching run-item.
 Another (smaller) limitation is that with the GUI you cannot make usage of YAML anchors and references, yielding a less clearly formatted bidsmap that is harder to maintain.
 Both limitations are overcome when directly editing the template bidsmap yourself using a text editor (see next point).

 .. figure:: ./_static/bidseditor_edit_tooltip.png